LumiToad/BrevityOfGravity/README.md

     <br />
   - Communication with artists and game designers -<br /><br />
   As a small Team of seven people, everyone was involved with Game design.<br />
-  Some initial ideas, the chains and some level design guidelines and the documentation of these concepts were part of my work.<br />
+  Some initial ideas, the chains and some level design guidelines,<br />
+  as well as the documentation of these concepts were part of my work.<br />
   Game design however was not my main responsibility.<br /><br />
   Explaining tools, communicate about file formats, implementation of assets and solving other problems was daily business.<br /><br />
   - Administrative work -<br /><br />